 About

 Delaney Thomas Colaio (he/him) is a Brooklyn-based photographer, cinematographer, and owner of Colaio Film & Photo.
 Specializing in analog film—35mm and 120mm—as well as digital formats.
-For cinematography, Delaney shoots on the RED Komodo X, bringing a documentary eye and technical precision to narrative, documentary, commercial, and music video projects.
+For cinematography, Delaney shoots on the RED Komodo X and DSLRs, bringing a documentary eye and technical precision to narrative, documentary, commercial, and music video projects.
 Delaney’s work is rooted in the belief that the camera is an active tool for revelation—his still and moving images center on identity, community, and the complexity of lived experience.

 Recent & Upcoming Highlights: